shi-hao/computer_network_prog/6-linux_network/net_tools/nmap.md

-Nmap is one of the most popular network mappers in the infosec world.
-It’s utilized by
-cybersecurity professionals and newbies alike to audit and discover local and remote open
-ports, as well as hosts and network information.

-Some of this tool’s best features are that it’s open-source, free, multi-platform and
-receives constant updates each year.
-It also has a big plus: it’s one of the most complete
-host and network scanners available.
-It includes a large set of options to enhance your
-scanning and mapping tasks, and brings with it an incredible community and comprehensive
-documentation to help you understand this tool from the very start.
-Nmap can be used to:

-  Create a complete computer network map.
-  Find remote IP addresses of any hosts.
-  Get the OS system and software details.
-  Detect open ports on local and remote systems.
-  Audit server security standards.
-  Find vulnerabilities on remote and local hosts.

-It was mentioned in the Top 20 OSINT Tools article we published, and today we’ll explore a
-little bit more about this essential security tool with some practical terminal-based
-Nmap commands.

 Best 15 Nmap command examples
 Let’s get to know a few useful command-line based scans that can be performed using Nmap.